alphagov/content-publisher/app/views/new_document/guidance.govspeak.md

 ### Legislation.gov.uk

-Bills which have been approved by the Commons, the Lords, and The Queen become law and are recorded on [Legislation.gov.uk](http://www.legislation.gov.uk/).
+Bills which have been approved by the Commons, the Lords, and the King become law and are recorded on [Legislation.gov.uk](http://www.legislation.gov.uk/).

 ### Devolved government